Kintyre/ksconf/docs/source/devel.rst

     open build/html/index.html

 If you’d like to build PDF, then you’ll need some extra tools.
-On Mac, you may also want to install the following (for building docs, and the like):
+On Mac, you may also want to install the following (for building docs, etc.):

 ..  code-block:: sh